tgravescs/spark/docs/configuration.md

  <td><code>spark.executor.resource.{resourceType}.count</code></td>
   <td>0</td>
   <td>
-        The number of a particular resource type to use on each executor.
+    The number of a particular resource type to use per executor process.
+    If this is used, you must also specify the
+    <code>spark.executor.resource.{resourceType}.discoveryScript</code>
+    for the executor to find the resource on startup.
   </td>
 </tr>
 <tr>